axelerant/testimonials-widget/CONTRIBUTING.md

 Code Documentation
 ------------------

-* We ensure that every Testimonials Widget function is documented well and follows the standards set by phpDoc.
+* Try to ensure that every Testimonials Widget function is documented well and follows the standards set by phpDoc.
-* An example function can be found [here](https://gist.github.com/jdevalk/5574677)
+* An example function, by Yoast, can be found [here](https://gist.github.com/jdevalk/5574677)
 * Please make sure that every function is documented so that when we update our API Documentation things don't go awry!
 * Finally, please use tabs and not spaces.
 The tab indent size should be 4 for all Testimonials Widget code.